Endeavor Air: Express Airlines I

 In February 1985, the airline was established as Express Airlines I, offering regional airline service to major airlines.
 The airline's founder, Michael J. Brady, had planned to create several regional airlines under parent company Phoenix Airline Services, Inc, hence the roman numeral "I" in the name.
 A second company, established as Express Airlines II (known as "Express II"), was created by spinning off Express I's operations at Minneapolis–Saint Paul International Airport to a separate entity.
 However, Express II contracted with Express I to provide crew scheduling, operational control, and training.
 Express II was later recombined back into Express I.

 Express I began its first code-sharing agreement, in May 1985, with Republic Airlines.
 Republic was the dominant carrier in Memphis but, in keeping with the hub-and-spoke concept, wanted to add more smaller cities and free up its larger DC-9 jets to serve longer stage-length routes.
 Express I accomplished this by adding service, operating as Republic Express, to three cities using BAe Jetstream 31 aircraft.
 Within six months, Express Airlines I was operating in ten markets using nine Jetstream 31s and two Saab 340 aircraft.

 By its first anniversary, Republic Express, as the service was known, was operating 20 Jetstream 31s and seven Saab 340s in 32 markets.
 Following regulatory and shareholder approvals, Northwest Airlines acquired Republic Airlines on October 1, 1986.
 Subsequently, the Republic Express brand merged with the Northwest Airlink brand.

 Over the next decade, Express I provided airline services as Northwest Airlink to 56 cities in the Southeast and upper Mid-West.
 In 1997, Northwest Airlines bought Express I from Phoenix Airline Services.
 On April 1, 1997, Express I became a wholly owned subsidiary of Northwest Airlines.
 In order to consolidate the many Airlink systems operated at that time, Express I ceased flying from Minneapolis-St. Paul, and instead concentrated on the Memphis hub.

 In August 1997, Express I moved its corporate headquarters to Memphis, allowing all the various departments to function from its main base of operations.
-On May 7, 2000, Express I became the launch operator of the Bombardier CRJ at Northwest.
+On May 7, 2000, Express I became the launch operator of the Bombardier CRJ for Northwest code sharing service.

 Express I further expanded with the development of three additional Maintenance, Repair, Overhaul (MRO) facilities related to CRJ operations.
 The primary CRJ MRO is located in Knoxville, Tennessee, and is capable of handling up to four aircraft undercover.
 There were two additional CRJ maintenance sites located in Indiana at South Bend and Fort Wayne, but both were closed after the bankruptcy.